isomerpages/govtech-corp/_for-government-agencies/Productivity and Marketing/VICA.md

 </td>
 <td rowspan="1" colspan="1">
 <p>The knowledge base brings together the FAQs, files, websites sources,
+and custom dialogues.</p>
+<p></p>
-and custom dialogues.
-Use the data sources feature in the Playground to upload files and website links that will serve as source materials for the Gen AI.
-Test the AI-generated responses in the playground before activating Hybrid AI.</p>
+<p>In the Gen AI playground, use the data sources feature to upload files
+and website links that will serve as source materials for the Gen AI.
+Test questions in the playground for deterministic or generative answers.</p>
 </td>
 </tr>
 </tbody>